Taste Guide: Mezcal Cask

 In 2020, Kilchoman filled 25 tequila and 25 mezcal casks for the first time on a trial basis, some intended for full maturation, some for finishing.
 As Anthony Wills reported several times, they were very positively surprised by the development of the whisky in these casks and therefore filled a few more around Christmas time 2020.

 The first Mezcal Finish Single Cask Release was released at the beginning of May 2021 by the renowned Edinburgh whisky merchant Royal Mile Whiskies.
 The first release for the USA (ImpEx Cask Evolution 01/2021) was already bottled in February 2021, but only came onto the US market in July.
-These two bottlings have since been followed by a good dozen others worldwide.
-All have an age of 7 or 8 years, with mezcal finishing periods of between 6 and 18 months.
-Similar to tequila, we will probably have to wait a few more years for the first full maturation of mezcal.
+These two bottlings were followed by 16 more in 2021 and 2022.
+All were aged for 7 or 8 years, with mezcal finishing periods ranging from 6 to 20 months.

 .